jinahya/bit-io2/README.md

 ## How to use?

 Add this module as a dependency.
-Check the [central](https://search.maven.org/search?q=g:com.github.jinahya%20a:bit-io2) the current version.
+Check the [central](https://search.maven.org/search?q=g:com.github.jinahya%20a:bit-io2) for the current version.

 ```xml
 <dependency>